kdrag0n/adevtool/README.md

 ## Features

-This tool automates the following tasks:
+This tool automates the following tasks for devices that mostly run AOSP out-of-the-box (e.g. Google Pixel):

 - Downloading factory images and full OTA packages
 - Generating a list of proprietary files